sonic2kk/steamtinkerlaunch/README.md

 - `DEPTH3DURL`:Depth3D git project
 - `CLONE_DEPTH3D`: allow git clone of Depth3D shaderfiles
 - `DEPTH3DSRCDIR`: Depth3D sourcefiles
+- `GLOBALSBSTWEAKDIR`: directory with global sbs-tweaks
+- `GLOBALTWEAKDIR`: directory with global tweaks

 If you do not want to start the editor requester on game launch generally just set `WAITEDITOR=0` - it will be skipped then for all games

 ### Functions in detail: